You have the option to tag accounts automatically from the Receptive integration. See more about how to set up auto-tagging here.

 - Company size

-Select the customer you would like to add a tag(s) to from your customer list.
+Select the account you would like to add a tag(s) to from the list.

 If the account has already been tagged, it will look like this: